hirosystems/docs/docs/get-started/transactions.md

 ### Single signature transaction

-As the name implies a single signature transactions contains 1 signature from the origin account that authorizes a token spend or smart contract deploy/execution.
+As the name implies a single signature transaction contains 1 signature from the origin account that authorizes a token spend or smart contract deploy/execution.

 ### Multi-signature transaction